 If a medical device includes non-viable tissues or cells of animal origin or their derivatives, the IFU must provide information about these materials (item 25A, clause 13.4 of the Regulations).
 The changes on 1 July 2024, updated this item to limit this to materials captured under rule 5.5.
-It is no longer necessary to include information about substances of microbial or recombinant origin in the IFU unless this is important for the safe use of the device, such as to control the risk of incompatibility, contraindication or allergy.
+It is no longer necessary to include information in the IFU for the substances no longer captured by the rule, unless this is important for the safe use of the device, such as to control the risk of incompatibility, contraindication or allergy.